I am a Canadian of Armenian ancestry.

 I was raised with stories of my grandparents’ escape from Armenia through Egypt to Canada.
 For some reason I don’t recall the actual genocide being so defining to our lives in my earlier years.
 More time was accorded to tales of our extended families’ years in Egypt, a country that accepted many Armenian orphans after the genocide.

-Raised in Canada for the time I was a toddler, I spent more time outside, than inside, the Armenian community, making friendships with kids and teammates of all backgrounds.
+Raised in Canada from the time I was a toddler, I spent more time outside, than inside, the Armenian community, creating friendships with kids and teammates of all backgrounds.
 Dinner conversations at home were more likely to include Trudeau, geopolitics, our day’s activities, extended family news or anything sports-related.

 My personal struggle with my Armenian heritage stems from a time when the public at large previously heard references to the Armenian genocide.
 Starting in the early 1970s, several Turkish diplomats were killed, including one in Ottawa in 1982.
 I was a young teenager who played basketball weekly at the community centre frequented by one of those charged with killing the Turkish diplomat to Canada.
 I didn’t know him personally, but still couldn’t quite come to terms with the accusation that someone there had been involved.